The Best Sales Cadence Based on 33 Million Emails

 Before we dive into the data, to clarify, social interactions such as LinkedIn InMail cannot be tracked and measured in this study.
 We can only track phone and email outreach in our database.

 LinkedIn interactions are highly effective and should be tested and measured on your own terms to determine how this channel resonates with your audience.

-Another important caveat to note is that we only analyzed 6 touches from each campaign.
+Another important caveat to note is that we only analyzed six touches from each campaign.

-Many studies, including our own, indicate 8-9 touch campaigns are optimal.
-And the average length of the campaigns in this study falls right under 8 touches, 7.56 to be exact.
-But the length of sales cadences vary.
-For this study, we zone in and focus on the first 6 since these are the most important for capturing your prospect’s attention.
+Many studies indicate that eight to nine touch campaigns are optimal.
+And the average length of the campaigns in this study falls right under eight touches, 7.56 to be exact.
+But sales cadence lengths vary.
+For this study, we zone in and focus on the first six activities since these are the most important for capturing your prospect’s attention.

 After analyzing this data, we researched and talked to sales professionals about their sales cadences to make sense of the findings.
 We discuss these throughout the article to help you further understand the outcomes.